Ronald Ryan: Case for innocence

-An Australian criminologist, Gordon Hawkins, the director of Sydney University's Institute of Criminology, doubts the damning validity of the "unsigned confessions" of Ryan in a television film documentary, Beyond Reasonable Doubt.
+An Australian criminologist, Gordon Hawkins, the director of Sydney University's Institute of Criminology, doubted the damning validity of the "unsigned confessions" of Ryan in a television film documentary, Beyond Reasonable Doubt.
 Although verbal confessions are not permissible in court, in the 1960s the public—and therefore the jury—were much more trusting of the police.
 As to whether as a result an innocent man was hanged, there is at least a reasonable doubt following revelations of police corruption uncovered by various Australian police royal commissions.
 Australian police have to record or tape all interviews they carry out in connection with a crime.
-The police had no evidence of these unsigned verbal confessions.
+The police had no signed evidence of these verbal confessions.
 Ryan signed only a statement saying that he would not be giving any statements, verbal or written, to anyone except his lawyer.
 Hawkins questions why Ryan, a seasoned criminal, would suddenly feel the need to tell all to the police.

 In 1993, a former Pentridge prisoner, Harold Sheehan, claimed he had witnessed the shooting but had not come forward at the time.
 Sheehan saw Ryan on his knees when the shot rang out and, therefore, Ryan could not have inflicted the wound that had killed Hodson, which passed in a downward trajectory.

-All prison-authorised M1 carbine rifles, including that seized by Ryan from Lange, were issued loaded with eight rounds ball.
+All prison-authorised M1 carbine rifles, including that seized by Ryan from Lange, were issued loaded with eight rounds.
 Seven of the eight were accounted for in Ryan's case.
 If the eighth fell onto the floor of the prison watch-tower when Ryan cocked the rifle with the safety catch on, thereby ejecting a live round, then the bullet that killed Hodson must have been fired by a person other than Ryan.

 In a letter, "Opas on Ryan – The innocence of Ronald Ryan", written to the Victorian Bar Association and published in the Victorian Bar News (Spring 2002), Opas responded to an assertion made by Julian Burnside, in reviewing Mike Richard's book The Hanged Man, that Ryan was guilty, but that while the verdict was correct the punishment was wrong.

 Opas disagreed with this assertion, refusing to believe that at any time Ryan confessed to anyone that he fired a shot and denying the existence of any evidence whatsoever that Ryan ever confessed guilt to anyone, either verbally or in writing.

 Ryan gave evidence and swore that he did not fire at Hodson.
 He denied firing a shot at all.
 Ryan denied the alleged verbal confessions said to have been made by him.
 Opas says the last words Ryan said to him were; "We've all got to go sometime, but I don't want to go this way for something I didn't do."